ST6GALNAC5 Gene

 Gene Function

 ST6GALNAC5 encodes a sialyltransferase that catalyzes the addition of sialic acid residues to glycoproteins through an alpha-2,6 linkage.
-This enzyme is primarily expressed in astrocytes in the brain and plays crucial roles in modulating neural cell surface properties, synaptic function, and cell-cell adhesion[@tsai2020].
+This enzyme is primarily expressed in astrocytes in the brain and plays crucial roles in modulating neural cell surface properties, synaptic function, and cell-cell adhesion1Sialylation in brain development and function2020 · Journal of Neuroscience · DOI 10.1523/JNEUROSCI.1467-20.2020Open reference.

 Catalytic Activity